Complete guide on How to Solve 5 Common Gas Fire Problems?

 Why Gas Fires Safety Important?

 Ignoring the safety measures with propane or natural gas fires can cause damages and loss of lives.
-According to a careful survey conducted in 2016, over 350,000 fire accidents reported caused damage of 5.7 billion dollars and 2700 deaths.
+According to a careful survey conducted in 2016, over 350,000 fire accidents reported caused damage of an estimated £16.2 billion and 2700 deaths.
 With advance safety measures, the fire damage rate is substantially decreased but not eliminated.
 At the investigation of such accidents, it was revealed that most of them resulted from a busted smoke detector or inappropriate handling of the natural gas or gasoline or not following the manufacturer's guide for regular maintenance of the gas fireplace.
 At any stage of troubleshooting your gas fireplace, if you smell gas leakage and you do not know the source, turn the main gas supply valve off, vent your place.
 To avoid any losses, leave and call for immediate help.

 Most common gas fire problems and solutions